 I love my camera and I use it all the time (except when I need a picture of my camera.)
 I originally got my camera just before I went off to Paris a few years ago and it has turned into my constant companion.
 I don’t doubt that writing a blog and only using your own photos has something to do with how heavily I rely on this beast of burden but it is rarely out of reach.
 I’m pretty sure that the partners in my firm consider it the office camera since it gets used for taking most of our project photos.

 Tape Measure, clipboard and a Fluke 416D Distance Meter

-We measure a lot of houses in the course of doing our jobs – even if we get architectural plans of the project we are going to work on, we verify everything.
+We measure a lot of houses in the course of doing our jobs – even if we get architectural plans for the project we are going to work on, we verify everything.
 Having an assortment of measuring devices on hand makes the job go a lot smoother.
-I received the Fluke 416D Distance meter from my sister (she is the president of Fluke) and it is awesome.
-We use it to verify overall lengths on the outside of our projects because it is a lot more accurate and doesn’t suffer from “tape sag”. (too bad you don’t have a sister running Fluke or she would send one to you as well)
+I received the Fluke 416D Distance meter from my sister (she was the president of Fluke, the company that makes these things) and it is awesome.
+We use it to verify overall lengths on the outside of our projects because it is a lot more accurate and doesn’t suffer from “tape sag”. (too bad you didn’t have a sister running Fluke or she would send one to you as well)

 Architectural Reference Manuals

 Possibly the most boring thing on this list but an important part of the process.
 Between code books, City requirement development code books, framing manuals, flashing guideline (SMACNA) manuals, etc. half of the books on the shelf in my office are technical in nature.
 The pretty coffee table books typically live at my house.